 When patients survive ethylene glycol toxicity, there is generally recovery from any associated nephropathy; although, additional nephrology management and dialysis may be required after discharge.

-If hemodialysis is determined to be indicated by toxicologist, then nephrology consultation is indicated.
+- If hemodialysis is determined to be indicated by a toxicologist, then nephrology consultation is indicated.

 Deterrence and Patient Education